 Flying into Beef Island, Tortola, BVI is extremely expensive and can be a hassle.
 Flying into St. Thomas and then trying to catch ferries over to the BVI is quite a hassle too - and frequently cancels out any savings you may have from your less expensive flight!

-2) The CYOA fleet is only an eight minute cab ride from the airport so you immediately feel like you are on vacation and/or can get settled into your new "home" for the week, before we head out the following morning.
+2) Our fleet is only a thirty minute cab ride from the airport so you quickly feel like you are on vacation and/or can get settled into your new "home" for the week, before we head out the following morning.

 3) The British Virgin Islands are only fifteen miles to the east and the Spanish Virgin Islands are only fifteen miles to the west!